OpenDataManchester/Open3P/docs/1_Introduction/1_1_Introduction.md

 ## How is the standard being developed?

-The initial standard development was funded by the [Open Data Institute](https://www.opendatamanchester.org.uk/odistimulus-environment/){target=_blank}, with the later stages supported by [Innovate UK](https://www.opendatamanchester.org.uk/plastics-packaging-portal/){target=_blank}, and is being developed through workshops with industry experts over a number of iterations.
+The initial standard development was funded by [Innovate UK](https://www.opendatamanchester.org.uk/plastics-packaging-portal/){target=_blank}, and is being developed through workshops with industry experts over a number of iterations.

 ## How to use the standard